Lokpriya Gopinath Bordoloi International Airport: History

 The airport has undergone numerous expansions and renovations since its establishment in 1958, to facilitate socio-economic development, growth, connectivity and tourism in the state as well as in North-East India, as a gateway to the region.
 It handled more than 3.7 million passengers in 2017, an increase of 36% from 2016.
 The airport witnessed annual traffic of over 23% in 2018–19, with a total footfall of 5.7 million passengers and 55,066 aircraft movements in the same period.
 In 2023, the airport operated on its highest capacity in terms of passengers and aircraft movements ever since its establishment.
 It handled more than 5.6 million passengers and 46,600 aircraft till 31 December 2023, with an updated figure due in April 2024, thus almost touching its peak capacity of 6 million passengers per annum.

+Lokapriya Gopinath Bardoloi International Airport, Guwahati, recorded significant growth in passenger traffic during 2025, driven by increases in both domestic and international travel.
+The airport handled a total of approximately 7.01 million passengers during the year.

+Domestic traffic accounted for the majority of passengers, with about 3.5 million domestic arrivals and 3.4 million domestic departures.
+International operations included 45,423 arriving passengers and 45,474 departing passengers, reflecting steady growth in overseas connectivity.